shalomma/PytorchBottleneck/README.md

 The evolution of layers on the IP (a) for the task of the binary classification with a simple DNN. (b) for multi-class classification on MNIST.
 The colors indicate the number of trainingepochs with SGD

 ### Memorization
-A modification of the commonly used Euclidean loss, which helps to more reliably estimate shallow depths, as well as deep depths.
 ![Alt text](./images/mem.png)
 From Zhang et al [3]: Fitting random labels and random pixels on CIFAR10. (a) shows the training loss of various experiment settings decaying with the training steps. (b) shows the relative convergence